-Interestingly, there is one property of the standard catenary solution which survives the addition of the impenetrability constraint.
-The shapes predicted by the standard solution and the present theory are both independent of the strength of the gravitational field.
-This can be verified by non-dimensionalizing equations \eqref{eq:catenary_force_moment_balance_components} by a length scale $L$ and a force scale $\rho g L$, which leads to two non-dimensional sets of equations that contain no free parameters.
+Interestingly, one fundamental property of the standard catenary solution survives the addition of the impenetrability constraint: the shapes predicted by both the standard solution and the present theory remain independent of the strength of the gravitational field.
+This can be verified by non-dimensionalizing equations \eqref{eq:catenary_force_moment_balance_components} using a length scale $L$ and a force scale $\rho g L$, which leads to two non-dimensional sets of equations that contain no free parameters.

-One may expect that the addition of bending elasticity to the flexible tube hanging under self-weight would regularize curvatures to prevent local penetration.
-We show in the next section that this is true only if the bending elasticity of the rod is above a certain threshold.
+One might expect that the addition of bending elasticity to a flexible tube hanging under self-weight would regularize curvatures enough to prevent local penetration entirely.
+We show in the next section that this holds true only if the bending elasticity of the rod exceeds a certain threshold.